atharaq/atharaq.github.io/cs2/lesson3.md

 System.out.println(i);
 ```

 What does this program output if we input 10?
 What if we input 20?
 What if we input 100?
 200?
 1000?
+What mathematical function is being computed here?

 Another code snippet to look at: